-Hoarding Co-ordinator
+10.4.
+Hoarding Co-ordinator Scheme has ended

 The Council funds a hoarding co-ordinator with mental health specialism which is provided by Peabody SE Ltd, in partnership with Gravesham Borough Council and is a tenure neutral service.

 Customers must either be 65 years or older or have a long term health condition that is being exacerbated by the conditions in which they live; or are living in housing with significant disrepair issues that need urgently addressing and are impacting on a person's physical health but cannot be addressed due to the clutter within.